gdiazmez/pyATS_collector/README.md

 # pyATS Collector

-python scripts to run a routine using a manual testbed created on the fly from an excel sheet with hostname/IP tuple
+python scripts to run a routine using a manual testbed created on the fly from an excel sheet with hostname/IP tuple.
+Threads are included for speed up the process :)

 ## Pre-requisites
 pip install genie